Kidd254/Gracious_Smile_Website/README.md

 #  CarVertise <a name="about-project"></a>

-**"Guramayle"** In crafting this digital masterpiece, we embraced the philosophy of user-centric design and seamless functionality.
+**"Gracious Smiles"** In crafting this digital masterpiece, we embraced the philosophy of user-centric design and seamless functionality.
 Embark on a transformative digital journey with our consultancy, specializing in Digital Marketing, Web Development, and Cybersecurity.

 ## 🛠 Built With <a name="built-with"></a>